PLOS/ambraproject/Quickstart-Guide.md

 # Introduction

-Welcome to the Ambra Quickstart guide, brought to you by PLOS
+This Quickstart guide provides instructions for setting up a new instance of the Ambra stack.

 # Table of Contents: